13 Unavoidable Points For Making Truck Driving Career

 A trucker’s life is altogether different from your regular 9-5 lifestyle with an office job and an apartment and all that.
 It is rather an acquired taste.
 Some people have a thirst for that kind of life, while others kind of grow into it as part of making a living.
 And you can indeed make a decent living from this career.

 So much so that many middle-aged folks are returning to this career in recent years, according to a recent feature on Forbes.
 If you have a thirst for the open road, and have the requisite aptitude and skill set, being a truck driver could be a very fulfilling career choice indeed.

 The Trucking Industry: An Introduction

 Commercial freight transportation is a massive industry in the North American continent.
 Large 18-wheelers, or “semis,” carry everything from raw materials to finished goods and everything in between, across thousands of kilometers.

 It is estimated that nearly 10 million Americans are directly employed in this industry, with at least 3 million of them as truck drivers.
 There are over 500,000 trucking companies, including large organizations and small owner-operated enterprises.

 Together they own around 15 million trucks, which cover a combined distance of over 400 billion miles annually.

-Career Prospects As A Truck Driver
+Career Prospects as a Truck Driver

 Despite all those impressive numbers, the industry still has massive growth potential, at the very least over the next couple of decades.
 Nearly 70% of all goods transported in America depend on truck drivers.
 So there is no shortage of jobs in this industry.

 In fact, estimates from the American Trucking Association suggest an annual shortfall of over a 100,000 drivers by 2026.
 With the economy bouncing back from the recession, and growing demand for goods, the market for skilled truck drivers is only expected to grow further in the coming years.

-Salaries And Rewards of A Truck Driving Career
+Salaries and Rewards of a Truck Driving Career

 Before you even consider making truck driving career, you need to have an exact idea of what you can expect from this field.
 According to the US Bureau of Labor Statistics, the median income for a truck driver in the US in 2016 was $41,000 or thereabouts.
 This is what you can expect when you are employed as a driver in a company.

 The starting salary would, of course, be lower, as beginner drivers can expect to earn anything between $30,000 and $40,000 until they gain more experience.
 Seasoned veterans can command more, often close to the $55-60,000 mark.

-Basic Requirements to Start A Career As A Truck Driver
+Basic Requirements to Start a Career as a Truck Driver

 Making truck driving career is not a very complicated task, as long you take a few critical steps along the way.
 Though you don't need a college degree to enter a trucking career, having a GED, or an equivalent high school diploma can be helpful.

 Also, you need to be at least 21 years old and must be either a US citizen or legal resident.
 You need a special Commercial Driving License, or CDL to start working as a truck driver.

 Having a criminal record, or serious traffic violations like DUI or rash driving can make you ineligible for a CDL in most states.
 So try to keep a clean record if you are considering making truck driving career.

 Getting Enrolled in a Truck Driving School

 For all details about getting a CDL in your state, check the State Commercial Driver’s Manual, available at your local DMV office.
 Finding a school is not too hard, as there are many independent as well as company-owned schools out there in the US.

 They both have their benefits and demerits.
 If you don't mind working for a particular company once you graduate, a company owned school might be an excellent choice.
 They often hire students who have completed the first level of the course, CDL-A.

 But if you explore your employment chances after getting your CDL, an unaffiliated or independent driving school is a recommended option.